-The country's first Water Act was adopted in 1968, but by the 1990s the shortcomings of the legislation were apparent, partly due to a lack of coordinated institutional planning to address the fragmented and sector-based approach to water development and management.
-The water sector reform included the 1991 National Water Master Plan (NWMP) which redefined the governance framework for the development of water resources.
-A review of the NWMP in 2006 made recommendations for further reform, including the need to shift from meeting water demand through the development of surface and groundwater resources, to adopting an IWRM approach with an emphasis on demand management solutions identified through multistakeholder engagement.
-Covering a 30-year period (2005-2030), the recommendations in the review provide a policy framework for water sector planning and investment.
+The country's first Water Act was adopted in 1968, but by the 1990s the shortcomings of the legislation were becoming apparent, partly due to a lack of coordinated institutional planning to address the fragmented and sector-based approach to water development and management.
+Water sector reform included the 1991 National Water Master Plan (NWMP) which redefined the governance framework for the development of water resources.
+A review of the NWMP in 2006 made several recommendations for further reform, including the need to shift from meeting water demand through the development of surface and groundwater resources, to adopting an IWRM approach with an emphasis on demand management solutions identified through multi-stakeholder engagement.
+Covering a 30-year period (2005-2030), the recommendations in the review have provided a policy framework for water sector planning and investment.